genesis-community/bosh-genesis-kit/MANUAL.md

     delete unneeded layers as need to keep this space free. `-1` disables GC.
 Defaults to `15360`.

+  - `vm_strategy` - The method used for managing vm rotation.
+By default, it is `delete-create`, but it can also be set to `create-swap-delete` to minimize downtime.

     [2]: (#branding)

 ## Deployment Parameters